getgnulinux/getgnulinux/README.md

 # Get GNU/Linux!

+**NOTE:** Project moved to <https://gitlab.com/getgnulinux/getgnulinux>.
+This repository is archived and read-only.

 This is the web application for the [www.getgnulinux.org](https://www.getgnulinux.org) site.
 Get GNU/Linux! is a simple, clear website about GNU/Linux.
 What is GNU/Linux?
 Why not Windows?
 Tips